lnmaurer/amforth-float/README.txt

 SFLOAT+
 SFLOATS

+Other words in the library:
+FNIP ( f1 f2 -- f2 )
+FTUCK ( f1 f2 -- f2 f1 f2 )
+NFSWAP ( f n -- n f )
+FNSWAP ( n f -- f n )
+NFOVER ( f n -- f n f )
+FNOVER ( n f -- n f n )

+The way to remember the FN/NF words is that FN/NF shows the top two items on the stack after executing the word.
+E.g. for FNSWAP, after execution the stack will be F N.

-All the files that make up this library are copyright 2010 by Leon Maurer.
+All the files that make up this library are copyright 2011 by Leon Maurer.

   This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License